 There is no singular method for background screenings or checks.
 The United States is not a single government but 51 different governments working together.
 The federal government is at the top, and 50 state governments work alongside each other.
 When a potential employer runs a background check, they are requesting information from a particular government database.
 Employers cannot request federal information from a state-level database and vice versa.

 Federal crimes will not appear in a state background check.
 However, a state-level background check will turn up any Pennsylvania criminal convictions in your record in Pennsylvania.
 However, that does not mean that federal crimes are completely hidden from employers.
 A federal background check will yield any federal criminal history you might have.
-If you have a federal criminal record, speak to our Pennsylvania federal crimes defense attorneys about disclosing your record to employers.
+If you have a federal criminal record, speak to our Philadelphia white collar crimes lawyer about disclosing your record to employers.

 Many employers might only run a state-level background check.
 In such cases, a past federal conviction might not come up at all.
 However, if the employer runs a federal check, your federal criminal history will be made known.
 Many public employers, especially those in education, tend to run multiple background checks as the applicants may be working with children.
 Applicants for positions that deal with money and require a high level of trust might also be subject to federal background checks because white-collar crimes like embezzlement are often charged at the federal level.

 Who Performs Background Checks in Pennsylvania?

 Some background checks are more extensive than others.
 Some simply verify information, while others dig into the prospective employee’s criminal record.
 As a general rule, the most thorough background checks are conducted on applicants to positions that involve working with children, such as teachers and school guidance counselors.
 Commercial drivers like truckers and bus drivers are also subject to extensive pre-employment investigations, which serve to verify clean criminal records as well as clean driving records.
 Government employees who may deal with sensitive information and require a great deal of trust are also extensively screened.